mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 Download the [csv
 file](https://data.montgomerycountymd.gov/api/views/4mse-ku6q/rows.csv?accessType=DOWNLOAD).

-The next step, a key step in every data analysis, is to validate the data.
+Now that you have the file, the next step is to validate the data in it.
+This is a crucial step in any data analysis.
 The traffic ticket data is stored in a giant csv table.
 To make working with the data easier, create an SQLite database and import the data from the file.

+(The [Python script](./fix-and-load.py) that accompanies this post has the code to set up the database and load the data.)

 ### Inspect the file

-The csv file is about 375MB in size has just under 1.1 million rows.
+The csv file from Data.gov is about 375MB in size.
+It has just under 1.1 million rows.

 - Use the `head` command to see the first few rows.